Common Mental Health Disorders in Men

 Substance Abuse Disorder

-While substance abuse is a mental health disorder in of itself, it may also be a symptom of other mental health issue.
+While substance abuse is a mental health disorder in of itself, it may also be a symptom of other mental health issues.
 Alcohol or drug abuse is often used as a coping mechanism to help manage the debilitating symptoms of untreated mental health disorders including anxiety, depression or PTSD.
 Men will often self-medicate with alcohol or drugs instead of seeking treatment.

 Post-Traumatic Stress Disorder

 Post-Traumatic Stress Disorder (PTSD) is a mental health condition that is caused by an extremely stressful or terrifying event or experience in a person’s life.
-PTSD can be caused by various situations include childhood trauma, a horrific accident or injury, mental or physical abuse, or toxic relationships among other things.
+PTSD can be caused by various situations include childhood trauma, a horrific accident or injury, mental or physical abuse, or toxic relationships, among other things.
 The symptoms of PTSD can be debilitating and may include:

-• Flashbacks
+- Flashbacks

-• Irritability or aggressive behavior
+- Irritability or aggressive behavior

-• Trouble concentrating
+- Trouble concentrating

-• Difficulty sleeping
+- Difficulty sleeping

-• Recurring nightmares and upsetting dreams
+- Recurring nightmares and upsetting dreams

-• Ongoing negative emotions including fear, blame, guilt, anger or shame
+- Ongoing negative emotions, including fear, blame, guilt, anger or shame

-• Severe emotional outbursts or physical reactions to reminders of past traumatic events
+- Severe emotional outbursts or physical reactions to reminders of past traumatic events

-• General anxiety
+- General anxiety

 A large percentage of military veterans experience PTSD.
 Male veterans face additional stigmas around mental health care due to the traditional masculine philosophy in military culture.